suchipi/safety-match/README.md

 > Flow support is a work in progress and may not work for you.
 It's highly recommended to use TypeScript instead, if you can.

+## High-level Explanation

+Pattern matching in JavaScript/Flow/TypeScript.
+When using Flow/TypeScript, it identifies non-exhaustive matches and knows the types of data included in variants.

+In short, it brings the user experience of Rust's enum pattern matching to TypeScript/Flow.

 ## Why?

 The point of `safety-match` is that I wanted to bring [Rust's experience of pattern-matching on enums](https://doc.rust-lang.org/1.1.0/book/match.html#matching-on-enums) to JavaScript.